telepresenceio/telepresence/quick-start/go.md

 ## 3. Run the docker container

-We'll run the `voting-svc` service locally since the bug is present in that service, to save you time, we have a docker container with this service running and all you'll need to fix the bug.
+The bug is present in the `voting-svc` service, you'll run that service locally.
+To save your time, we prepared a Docker container with this service running and all you'll need to fix the bug.

 1. Run the Docker container locally: